Set up your development environment

 - Set up access to cloud resources, as listed below.

 - Make sure your PC or Mac has the necessary development tools and operating system version.

-- Set up your Android or iOS mobile device, or Harman Kardon Invoke speaker, to work with Cortana.
+- Optionally, set up your Android or iOS mobile device, or Harman Kardon Invoke speaker, to work with Cortana.

 Step 1 - Set up cloud resources

 Developing a Cortana skill requires a variety of cloud resources.
 For example, you need a Microsoft account in order to register your skill and connect it to Cortana.
 If you don't already have a Microsoft account, go to the Microsoft Account website to sign up for one.

 To develop a Cortana skill, you must use a Microsoft account rather than an Azure Active Directory (Azure AD) organizational account, such as an account associated with Office 365.

 - Bot Framework.
 To create a Cortana skill, you must first create a bot.
 Once the bot is working, sign into the Bot Framework Developer Portal using your Microsoft account, register the bot, and connect it to the Cortana channel to make it a Cortana skill.